Mike Pearson (footballer): Oldham Athletic

+Barrow

 Pearson played a series of trial games with Barrow AFC in summer 2008, before signing for the Conference National team before the start of the 2008–09 season.
 He made his debut in Barrow's 3–0 victory over Oxford United.
 In a 2008–09 FA Cup clash with Premier League side Middlesbrough, Pearson received an injury in the 52nd minute after a challenge with Marvin Emnes, a collision which left Pearson with a double leg-break.
 He was ruled out for the remainder of the season, but Barrow manager Dave Bayliss assured Pearson would remain with the club.
 The Bluebirds lost to Middlesbrough 2–1.
 In March, Pearson reported that he hoped to recover in time for the 2009–10 season.
 In May 2011 he was offered a new contract by Barrow.

+Welsh Football

 Pearson became a major part of the Barrow squad, making over 150 league appearances for the club.
 When the club was relegated in at the end of the 2012–13 season, he moved to Airbus UK Broughton.

 In 2017/18, Pearson joined Connah's Quay Nomads, making his debut in a 1–0 win over HJK Helsinki in the Europa League.

 In May 2018, Pearson left Connah's Quay to join Llandudno.
+Pearson spent a year with the club before joining Caernarfon Town, but returned to Llandudno in 2020.
+Due to injury, he took up the position of Assistant Manager at the club.

-In January 2024, Pearson joined his younger brother Shaun at Cymru North side Holywell Town F.C.
+In January 2024, Pearson joined his younger brother Shaun at Cymru North side Holywell Town.
+He won the JD Cymru North with the club in his first season.

+After a brief spell with Trearddur Bay, he joined Cymru North side Denbigh Town in January 2026.
+He made his debut as a late substitute in a 1-0 win over Newtown on January 24th.

+He joined Newtown as assistant manager in June 2026.